Glavo/kala-template/README.md

 ## Why I choose it?

-* It's very lightweight: it's only a jar of about 1KB, and it doesn't have any dependencies;
+* It's very lightweight: it's only a jar of about 10 KiB, and it doesn't have any dependencies;
 * It is compiled with Java 8, but also provides `module-info.class`, so it has full support for JPMS;
 * It's streaming and doesn't need to read the entire file into memory, so it can handle very large files with ease;
 * It is easy to expand and can meet most needs on its basis;